marianoxzz001/marianoxzz001/README.md

 My main expertise is in the .NET ecosystem, and I also work with **Python**, **JavaScript**, and **Java**.
 I'm always exploring new technologies, improving my skills, and turning ideas into code.

-- 🔭 Focused on **APIs, back-end development, and automation**
+- 🔭 Focused on **APIs, back-end development, databases, and automation**
+- 🐧 Comfortable working in **Linux** environments
 - 🌱 Constantly learning new tools and best practices
-- 💬 Ask me about .NET, back-end development, or process automation
+- 💬 Ask me about .NET, SQL, back-end development, or process automation
 - 📫 How to reach me: *(add your email or LinkedIn here)*

 ---